syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/print.md

 Similarly, to print the pivot chart, use the `print` method from the chart's instance.
 The below sample code illustrates the print option being invoked by an external button click.

-> To use pivot chart, you need to inject the `PivotChart` module in the pivot table.

 > To display the pivot chart, set the [`PivotViewDisplayOption`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewDisplayOption.html) property to either **Chart** or **Both**.

 {% if page.publishingplatform == "aspnet-core" %}